KadeStyron/DevDogs-Academy/frontend/javascript/README.md

 // that was a brace-less else statement with an if as its single
 // statement. cool, huh? you can then chain off of that single
-// if statement with another else, an so on if (false) {
+// if statement with another else, and so on if (false) {
     // won't run
 } else if (true) {